Posted on 25 Jul 2016 18:54

 As I pointed out on a Facebook comment, diets of any type can be socially isolating.
 One of the reasons for the success of diet programs like Weight Watchers is that friends often do them together.
 Some of the power of the cleanse and detox fad, driven by celerbrity endorsement, is that it is popular and socially acceptable, something that friends can undertake together.
 Now, is taking a negative and socially unacceptable behavior like anorexia and disguising it with a fancy "cleanse diet" label to make it socially acceptable the same thing as taking something that people do anyway but sometimes find isolating, and choosing a mode that is less isolating?
 Dieting is somewhat stymatized in our society, and many people compare yo-yo dieting to anorexia or an eating disorder.
 But dieting itself is nowhere near as stigmatizing as an eating disorder.

 Others invoke a slippery slope, saying yoyo dieting inevitably leads to an eating disorder.
-Dieting behaviors can be a 'slippery slope' towards eating disorders, but to generally declare that anyone who engages in a particular diet trend is on their way to an eating disorder, or has one, is just as alarmist as food-fear mongers preaching about toxins in our food.
+Dieting behaviors can morph into eating disorders but to generally declare that anyone who engages in a particular diet trend is on their way to an eating disorder, or has one, is just as alarmist as food-fear mongers preaching about toxins in our food.

 Fasting and Anorexia